 Bemitil was developed in the 1970s by Soviet scientists for application in the military medicine.
 It was used during Afghanistan war, Chernobyl catastrophe and Moscow Olympic Games in 1980.

-Currently, Bemitil is used in medicine to treat asthenic conditions (chronic fatigue).
+Currently, Metaprot is used in medicine to treat asthenic conditions (chronic fatigue).
 It is often used recreationally to improve cognitive functions and physical performance.
-Bemitil does potentiate the therapeutic effect of nootropic drugs such as Piracetam, thus it can be used as a part of efficient nootropic stack.
+Metaprot does potentiate the therapeutic effect of nootropic drugs such as Piracetam, thus it can be used as a part of efficient nootropic stack.